Skip to main content

 Performance Considerations

-• Large tables (millions of entries) work fine with proper indexing
+• Large tables (millions of entries) work fine as long as the Postgres instance has adequate resources.

-• Postgres backend: Changes visible within 1-2 seconds - In-memory backend: Not externally updatable - Auto-population via SQL: Updates flow through with normal pipeline latency
+• Auto-population via SQL: updates flow through with normal pipeline latency.

 Best Practices